Suitia Manor

-Suitia Manor (Finnish: Suitian linna, Swedish: Svidja slott) is a historical manor house in Siuntio in the southern coast of Finland.
+Suitia Manor (Finnish: Suitian linna, Swedish: Svidja slott) is a historical manor house in Siuntio on the southern coast of Finland.
 The history of the manor dates back to the medieval era.
 The oldest parts of the current main building are from 1540s although the facade that we see today is from the early 1900s.

 In the beginning of 2020 the estate consisted of 726 hectares of land with over 60 buildings.
 The main building of Suitia Manor is rather large with size of approximately 1 300 square meters.

 Suitia Manor is located in north of Siuntio Church Village only about 1 kilometer from the medieval St. Peter's Church and river Kirkkojoki.
 Regional road 116 between Siuntio Church Village and neighbouring city of Lohja runs east of Suitia Manor.

-Suitia Manor together with St. Peter's Church builds a Significant Built Cultural Environment of State Interest and therefore the area is protected by law.
+Suitia Manor together with St. Peter's Church builds a Built cultural heritage site of national significance and therefore the area is protected by law.
 Protection of the area is monitored by the Finnish Heritage Agency.

 Suitia Manor has also been a set for many Finnish movies.

 History

-Early History
+Early history

 Suitia Manor is known from the 15th century.
 The manor house is mentioned for the first time in written document, regarding the borders of the lands of the Suitia Manor, in 1420.
 In this document Björn Ragvaldsson Stienkors, justice of Raseborg judicial district and overseer of Häme Castle, is named as the owner of Suitia.
 It is believed that Björn Ragvaldsson's father Ragvald Ragvaldsson created Suitia by joining a number of smaller estates together and then getting tax freedom for the newly created estate.
 Originally Suitia was most likely called Syrjä.

 Björn Ragvaldsson's daughter Elin married riksråd Joakim Fleming in 1494 and therefore Suitia Manor was transferred to noble family of Fleming's ownership.